 1.1 Treasury risk management is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the Treasury Management Code) which requires the Council to approve a Treasury Management Strategy before the start of each financial year.
 This report fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.

 2. RECOMMENDATIONS

-That the Executive Board:
+It is recommended that the Executive Board:

-2.1 approves the proposed Treasury Management Strategy for 2019/20, detailed in Appendix 1, including the proposed Treasury Management Indicators.
+2.1 Approves the proposed Treasury Management Strategy for 2020/21, detailed in Appendix 1, including the proposed Treasury Management Indicators.

 3. BACKGROUND